AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/launch-add-extensions.md

    ![Go to the extensions tab](images/mobile-extensions-installed-default.png)

-1. The Mobile Core extension represents the core Adobe Experience Platform SDK required for any app implementation.
+1. The Mobile Core extension represents the core Adobe Experience Platform Mobile SDK required for any app implementation.
 The core contains common set of functionality and frameworks such as a Experience Cloud Identity services, data event hub, rules engine, reusable networking, disk access routines, etc., which is required by all Adobe and third-party extensions.
 For more information on the Mobile Core extension, see [the documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core).

    1. Note that your Experience Cloud Org ID is detected automatically and pre-populated
    1. The Experience Cloud Server field allows you to specify a custom endpoint for Visitor ID Service requests.
 Use the default setting (leave it blank) for this tutorial.